AdobeDocs/experience-platform.en/help/rtcdp/b2b-ai-ml-services/manage-predictive-lead-and-account-scoring.md

 >[!NOTE]
 >
-> To edit the configuration of the score, you will need to clone this score or create a new score.
+>The score configuration cannot be changed as this will trigger model retraining and re-scoring.
+It is the equivalent of deleting the score and creating a new score.
+To edit the configuration of the score, you will need to clone this score or create a new score.

 You are returned to the **[!UICONTROL Services]** tab.
 Select the score to view the updated description details in the additional details panel on the right side of the screen.